-This a great tourist attraction for sightseeing when visiting Costa Rica with kids as the gold museum has interactive displays that will keep the little ones entertained.
-Apart from its stunning architecture, the gold museum also has a rich cultural heritage of gold, art, pottery which dates back to 500 AD and interesting artifacts on Costa Rican coins.
-Enjoy the sight of gold, sculptured lime stone artifacts and exquisite pottery.
+This a great tourist attraction to stop in when visiting Costa Rica with kids, as the gold museum has interactive displays that will keep the little ones entertained.
+Apart from its stunning architecture, the gold museum also has a rich cultural heritage collection of gold, art, pottery (dating back to 500 AD) and interesting Costa Rican coins.

-- Best time to visit: Early morning, the museum gets crowded with visitors by the afternoon.
+- Best time to visit: Early morning, as the museum gets crowded by the afternoon.
 Open all year round from 9 am to 5 pm.

 - Tip: Make sure to keep your schedule fairly free for the day when touring the museum as there are over 1600 individual artifacts being displayed.

-Although not technically in the city, but located about 85 km southeast, is San Gerardo de Dota, the closest national park to San Jose.
+Although not technically in the city, San Gerardo de Dota is a great place to go on a day trip from San Jose.
+Located about 85 km southeast of the city, this is the closest national park to San Jose.
 With over 200 species of birds, insects, wildlife and aquatic animals found in the cloud forest, this region is definitely worth a visit.
 San Gerardo de Dota is home to the striking quetzal bird, and other birds found here include the hummingbird, woodpecker, tanger and peccary.

 - Best time to visit: December to April, during the dry season, although if you’re looking to spot the quetzal, they can be found all year round.

-El Pueblo is a world in its own, a mall decorated like an old villa booms up with music, dancing, clubs, bars and pubs when the souvenir shops close for the day.
+El Pueblo is a world in its own —a mall decorated like an old villa that booms up with music, dancing, clubs, bars and pubs when the souvenir shops close for the day.
 El Pueblo is a great way to experience San Jose at night and is great for partying with friends.
 The drinks are reasonably priced and there are many varieties of bars to pick from.